Lens Replacement Surgery

-In some cases patients are more suitable for a lens replacement procedure over a laser refractive procedure.
+In some cases, patients are more suitable for a lens replacement procedure than a laser refractive procedure.
 Candidates for this type of procedure are usually either patients with a higher prescription or those who have age deterioration in their natural lens.

 Multifocal Intraocular Lenses

-One group of lenses is multifocal or trifocal intraocular lens.
 This type of artificial lens can give patients a good range of vision at all distances without having to rely on glasses.
-Patients can experience glare and halos around lights at nighttime, however in the vast majority of cases these become less bothersome over time.
+Patients can experience glare and halos around lights at nighttime, however, in the vast majority of cases, these become less bothersome over time.

 Monovision Intraocular Lenses

-An alternative option to multifocal intraocular lenses is monovision correction where we use a single focus lens and correct one eye for distance and the other eye for reading.
+An alternative option to multifocal is monovision correction, where we use a single focus lens and correct one eye for distance and the other eye for reading.
 Monovision or blended vision works very well for many patients.

 Single Focus Intraocular Lenses

 Some patients because of their occupation opt to have very good vision for distance in both of their eyes.
-Single focus ocular lenses tend not to have glare or halo, however patients will need to wear glasses for reading.
+Single focus ocular lenses tend not to have glare or halo, however, patients will still need to wear glasses for reading.

 Phakic Intraocular Lenses

-Some patients who are not suitable for laser refractive surgery and possibly too young for a lens replacement surgery (lens extraction surgery) may be suitable for a phakic intraocular lens implant.
-These are usually used in patients who are highly short sighted and in some patients who have irregular corneas (keratoconus and pellucid marginal degeneration).
-Dr Singh is specially accredited to use STAAR EVO intraocular lenses which have a 20 year history worldwide use and an excellent track record for safety and visual outcomes.
+Some patients who are not suitable for laser refractive surgery or lens replacement surgery may be suitable for a phakic intraocular lens implant.
+These are usually used in patients who are highly short-sighted and in some patients who have irregular corneas (keratoconus and pellucid marginal degeneration).
+Dr. Singh is specially accredited to use STAAR EVO intraocular lenses which have a 20-year history worldwide use and an excellent track record for safety and visual outcomes.